dfinke/ImportExcel/mdHelp/en/export-excel.md

 ### -InputObject

-Date is usually piped into Export-Excel, but it also accepts data through the InputObject parameter
+Data is usually piped into Export-Excel, but it also accepts data through the InputObject parameter

 ```yaml
 Type: Object